Skip to main content

 Message: “Export Declaration Number is required for orders over $2,000” Solution: Obtain and enter the EDN for high-value shipments

-Message: “Country of origin is required for shipments to this destination” Solution: Specify the country where goods were manufactured
+Message: “Country of origin is required for shipments to this destination” Solution: Specify the country where goods were manufactured.
+You can set country of origin on your products in Shopify (inventory item) so it is prefilled when creating international labels.

 Getting Help